MEET THE BOARD

 Vice-President

 Wayne Baglin, a Festival of Arts member since 1981, was president of the Festival Board of Directors for three years.
-He currently serves on the Exhibits, Finance, Scholarship and Venue Management Committees and chairs the Audit, Human Resources, and Restaurant Committees.
+He is the board liaison to the Security Department and currently serves on the Finance, Scholarship, Venue Management, Irvine Bowl Policy Committees and chairs the Restaurant Committee.
 A Laguna Beach resident since 1969, Wayne served three terms on the Laguna Beach City Council, was Laguna Mayor three times, and was chair of the California Regional Water Quality Control Board.
 Wayne is a former chair of the Laguna Beach Alliance for the Arts.
 In 2014/2015, the Laguna Beach Patriots Day Parade honored Wayne as its Citizen of the Year.
 Wayne holds a BA degree from California State University at Northridge and is owner of an independent Laguna Beach real estate business.
 Wayne and his wife, Faye, are collectors of Laguna Beach contemporary art and when not working or volunteering, both enjoy Scuba diving.

 Fredric L. Sattler